WesApps/wes_api/README.md

          	Summerfields Static Menu: https://github.com/weshack/FoodyCall

 	TODO (high priority):
+    -Reduce Menus API static menu redundancy by making another route to just get the static menus and another just for usdan. menus/usdan
+    menus/static
     -Give status a 'last modified' field so people can check to see if they need to grab new data.
     -Upgrade the random api component on home page -Documentation, including some code samples